 American Cinematographer interviews cinematographers, directors and other filmmakers to take you behind the scenes on major studio movies, independent films and popular television series.Subscribe on iTunes

-Cloak & Dagger / Tami Reiker, ASC
+Cloak and Dagger / Tami Reiker, ASC

 The cinematographer details her visual approach to shooting the pilot for this Marvel superhero series, reteaming with director Gina Prince-Bythewood.